grant_single_labels|summary

 grant_single_labels|register

-• Step 4: Await review by the joint investment committee (CIC)
+• Wait for the joint investment committee (CIC) to review your application.

 grant_single_labels|documents